-- 3.5.1 Facility Inspections.
-Since issuance of the previous permit renewal, two routine inspections have occurred on August 16, 2021 and March 21, 2024.
-The reports for these inspections were reviewed as part of the current permit renewal process.
-The reports indicate that there were no compliance issues resulting from these inspection. - 3.5.2 Variances: During the last three years, the operator has not applied for any variances. - 3.5.3 Violations: There are no documented enforcement actions for this facility.
+- 3.5.1 Facility Inspections: Since issuance of the previous permit renewal, one routine facility inspection was conducted at this facility on August 22, 2023.
+The enforcement action listed below in Section 3.5.3 was issued during this inspection. - 3.5.2 Variances: During the last three years, the operator has not applied for any variances. - 3.5.3 Violations: The following enforcement action was issued to this facility since issuance of the previous permit renewal.
+Compliance has been achieved for NOV #13493.